Tessa’s Recipe Rundown

 The science-based guide so you can bake perfect cookies every time!

-This cookie recipe is for serious chocolate lovers only.
-I’d venture to guess that anyone who simply likes chocolate would think these are “too chocolaty” … but let’s just say that phrase doesn’t exist in my vocabulary! 😉
+These Double Chocolate Chip Cookies are for serious chocolate lovers only.
+Anyone who simply likes chocolate may think these are “too chocolaty” … but that phrase doesn’t exist in my vocabulary 😉

 Sprinkle of Science